mrchrisadams/fig/index.md

 [![PyPI version](https://badge.fury.io/py/fig.png)](http://badge.fury.io/py/fig)
 -->

-Lightweight development environments using Docker.
+Punctual, lightweight development environments using Docker.

 Fig is a tool for defining and running isolated application environments.
 You define the services which comprise your app in a simple, version-controllable YAML configuration file that looks like this: